Top 10 Internet tips and tricks

 Get the most out of every search result.
-If you are not finding what you want try surrounding the text in quotes.
+If you are not finding what you want, try surrounding the text in quotes.
 For example, searching for 'computer help' without quotes returns results with "computer" and "help" anywhere on the page.
-However, if you search for "computer help" with the quotes it only return pages with "computer" and "help" next to each other.
+However, if you search for "computer help" with the quotes, it only returns pages with "computer" and "help" next to each other.

-Tip: In every search box you can press enter instead of using the mouse to click the Search button.
+In every search box, press Enter instead of using the mouse to click the Search button.

 Try alternative browsers

-Most computer users use the default browser that comes included with the computer, with Microsoft Windows this is Internet Explorer.
-There are many great alternative browsers that are all free to download and use and may have features your current browser does not include.
-Below are a few of our favorites, try one or try them all.
+Most computer users use the default browser included with the computer; with Microsoft Windows, this was Internet Explorer and is now Edge.
+Many great alternative browsers are free to download and use and may have features your default browser doesn't include.
+Below are a few of our favorites; try one or try them all.

 Install plugins and add-ons

-All of the above alternative browsers also have a large community of volunteers who develop add-ons and plugins that can be added into the browser.
-Each of these browsers has hundreds of add-ons that can do such things like the current weather in your browser window, changing its color, and adding additional functionality.
+All alternative browsers also have a large community of volunteers who develop add-ons and plugins for browsers.
+For example, there are add-ons like ones to show the current weather in your browser window, change colors, and add additional functionality.

 Make sure your browser and its plugins are up-to-date

 An Internet browser can have many plugins that give it additional functionality.
 For example, Adobe Flash is a great way to bring movies and other animated content to the Internet.
-Keeping these plugins up-to-date is vital for your computer stability and also security.
-Using the below tool you can quickly verify if your plugins are up-to-date and get links to where to download the latest updates.
+Keeping these plugins up-to-date is vital for your computer's stability and security.
+Using the below tool, you can quickly verify if your plugins are up-to-date and get links to where to download the latest updates.

 Use online services

-There are hundreds of free online services that can help make using your computer easier, more productive, and more enjoyable.
+There are hundreds of free online services that help make using your computer easier, more productive, and more enjoyable.
 See our top 10 online services for a listing of our favorites.